vipuldhurve/system-design/src/main/java/buildingBlocks/rateLimiter/ReadMe.md

 - <b><i>Bucket Initialization:</i></b> Imagine a bucket with a fixed capacity, representing the maximum amount of data that can be transmitted or stored in a given time period.
 - <b><i>Rate limit enforcement:</i></b>
   - <u><i>Accept Request:</i></u> As data or requests arrive, they are added to the bucket.
-  - <u><i>Request Delay or Denial:</i></u> if the bucket is already full, the incoming data is discarded or subjected to a specific handling policy (e.g., dropped or queued).
+  - <u><i>Request Delay or Denial:</i></u> If the bucket is already full, the incoming data is discarded or subjected to a specific handling policy (e.g., dropped or queued).
 - <u><i>Bucket leak:</i></u> The bucket continuously “leaks” or drains at a fixed rate.
 This means that the data in the bucket is continuously being processed or transmitted, ensuring adherence to the desired rate limit.
 It is usually implemented with a first-in-first-out (FIFO) queue.
 <div align="center">
   <img src="https://github.com/vipuldhurve/system-design/blob/main/assets/leaky-bucket-rate-limiting.jpg" alt="Image" style="display:block; width:80%; height:auto; margin:auto;">